How I Treated My Plantar Fasciitis Heel and Foot Pain

 Causes of Plantar Fasciitis

-You are more likely to get it if you have the following conditions.
+You are more likely to develop it if you have the following conditions:

-- If you have flat feet or high arches, you are more prone to getting it.
+- If you have flat feet or high arches

 - If you run long distances, especially on uneven surfaces